techidaily/site-win11-tips/source/_posts/finding-windows-11-account-settings-center.md

  Task Manager is a great way to manage your computer's performance and troubleshoot any issues.
 Besides this, it also provides quick access to the Authorization Manager.
 Here's how:

 1. Press**Ctrl + Shift + Esc** on your keyboard to open the Task Manager.
-Check out[how to open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more methods.
+Check out [how to open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more methods.
 2. Click**Run new task** at the top of Task Manager.
 ![Open the Authorization Manager Using Task Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/open-the-authorization-manager-using-task-manager.jpg)
 3. In the text box, type "azman.msc" and press**Enter** or click**OK** .
 This will open the Authorization Manager application in a moment.